patternknife/spring-security-oauth2-password-jpa-implementation/README.md

 * Authentication management based on a combination of username, client ID, and App-Token
   * What is an App-Token?
 An App-Token is a new access token generated each time the same account logs in.
 If the token values are the same, the same access token is shared.
 * Separated UserDetails implementation for Admin and Customer roles as an example.
 (This can be extended as desired by implementing ``UserDetailsServiceFactory``)
 * Provide MySQL DDL, which consists of oauth\_access\_token, oauth\_refresh\_token and oauth\_client\_details, which is tables in Security 5.
-As I mean to migrate current security system to Security 6, I haven't changed them to the ``authorization`` table indicated in https://github.com/spring-projects/spring-authorization-server.
+As I mean to migrate current security system to Security 6, I haven't changed them to the ``authorization`` table indicated in https://github.com/spring-projects/spring-authorization-server, as ROPC (Resource Owner Password Credentials Grant Type) is supported in Spring Security 5.
 * Application of Spring Rest Docs

 ## Dependencies